Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Challenges Future Directions

 \subsection{Multimodal Learning}

-In stuttering identification, DL have been successfully applied to single modalities like text and audio.
-Inspired from the human brain, where the perceptions are carried out through the integration of information from several sensory inputs including vision, hearing, smell etc.,~\citet{ngiam2011multimodal} proposed a multi-modal (audio visual) learning and showed how to train deep models that learn effective shared representations across the modalities.
-The stuttering itself exhibits as an audio visual problem.
-Cues are present both in the visual (e.g. head nodding, lip tremors, quick eye blinks and unusual lip shapes) as well as in the audio modality~\cite{stuttering}.
-This multimodal learning paradigm from could be helpful in learning robust stutter-specific hidden representations across the cross-modality platform, and could also help in building robust ASIS systems.
-Self supervised learning can also be exploited to capture acoustic stutter-specific representations based on guided video frames.
-As proposed by~\citet{shukla2020visually}, this framework could be helpful in learning stutter-specific features from audio signal guided by visual frames or vice-versa. \citet{audiovisualdataset} recently presented the first audio-visual stuttered dataset which consists of 25 speakers (14 male, 11 female).
-They trained ResNet based RNN (gated recurrent unit) on audio-visual modality for the detection of block stuttering type.
+In stuttering identification, DL has been successfully applied to single modalities like text and audio.
+Inspired by the human brain, where the perceptions are carried out through the integration of information from several sensory inputs including vision, hearing, smell, etc., Ngiam \emph{et al}~\cite{ngiam2011multimodal} proposed a multi-modal (audio visual) learning and showed how to train deep models that learn effective shared representations across the modalities.
+The stuttering itself exhibits an audio-visual problem.
+Cues are present both in the visual (e.g. head nodding, lip tremors, quick eye blinks, and unusual lip shapes) as well as in the audio modality~\cite{guitar2013stuttering}.
+This multimodal learning paradigm could be helpful in learning robust stutter-specific hidden representations across the cross-modality platform, and could also help in building robust ASIS systems.
+Self-supervised learning can also be exploited to capture acoustic stutter-specific representations based on guided video frames.
+As proposed by~ Shukla \emph{et al}~\cite{shukla2020visually}, this framework could be helpful in learning stutter-specific features from audio signals guided by visual frames or vice-versa.
+Altinkaya and Smeulders~\cite{audiovisualdataset} recently presented the first audio-visual stuttered dataset which consists of 25 speakers (14 male, 11 female).
+They trained ResNet-based RNN (gated recurrent unit) on the audio-visual modality for the detection of block stuttering type.